Codeh4ck/InvoiceSdk/README.md

 The first thing you need to do in order to render an invoice is create an `InvoiceConfiguration` class with your desired settings.
 By default, the `InvoiceConfiguration` class has predefined settings but these can be changed easily.
 To create invoice configuration, you can use the library's fluent API to make your work easier.

-### Create a configuration instance by using the following method:
+### Create a configuration instance by using the following method

 ```csharp
 InvoiceConfigurationDefinition configDefinition = InvoiceConfigurationFactory
     .CreateConfiguration()
     .WithGlobalFont(new Font("Calibri"));
 ```

 You can specify any font of your choise and customize the font size in the `WithGlobalFont` method.
 If you want a different font with a different font size, let's assume it is **Times New Roman** with font size **14**, you'd do it as follows:

 ```csharp